laREiGN/dapperpigeon_web/README.md

 # Dapper Pigeon - Website
 The website of our game studio, Dapper Pigeon.
-The website is built in React with Wordpress as a headless CMS through the Rest API
+The website is built in React with Sanity as a headless CMS.